 We use quantitative and qualitative methodologies to equip historically marginalized groups with data to advocate for change.
 See below for some of our projects.

 Analyzing the impacts of South African apartheid using computer vision techniques and satellite imagery.
-Read our NeurIPS paper and check out our dataset and visualizations (coming soon).
+Read our NeurIPS paper and this MIT Tech Review article, and check out our dataset and visualizations.

 Analyzing the history of Black protests in the US and Canada using machine learning methods.
 Read our papers on Sociological Science and Mobilization to learn more.